Qualcomm code-excited linear prediction

 Qualcomm code-excited linear prediction (QCELP), also known as Qualcomm PureVoice, is a speech codec developed in 1994 by Qualcomm to increase the speech quality of the IS-96A codec earlier used in CDMA networks.
-It was later replaced with EVRC since it provides better speech quality with fewer bits.
+It was later replaced with EVRC to achieve better speech quality with fewer bits.
 The two versions, QCELP8 and QCELP13, operate at 8 and 13 kilobits per second (Kbit/s) respectively.

 In CDMA systems, a QCELP vocoder converts a sound signal into a signal transmissible within a circuit.
 In wired systems, voice signals are generally sampled at 8 kHz (that is, 8,000 sample values per second) and then encoded by 8-bit quantization for each sample value.
 Such a system transmits at 64 kbit/s, an expensive rate in a wireless system.
 A QCELP vocoder with variable rates can reduce the rate enough to fit a wireless system by coding the information more efficiently.
 In particular, it can change its own coding rates based on the speaker's volume or pitch; a louder or higher-pitched voice requires a higher rate.